 - 7.1 The SEA Regulations require that "the responsible authority shall monitor the significant environmental effects of the implementation of each plan or programme with the purpose of identifying unforeseen adverse effects at an early stage and being able to undertake appropriate remedial action" and that the environmental report should provide information on "a description of the measures envisaged concerning monitoring".
 Monitoring proposals should be designed to provide information that can be used to highlight specific issues and significant effects, and which could help decision-making. - 7.2 Monitoring should be focused on the significant sustainability effects that may give rise to irreversible damage (with a view to identifying trends before such damage is caused) and the significant effects where there is uncertainty in the SA and where monitoring would enable preventative or mitigation measures to be taken.
-Given the relatively early stage of the Local Plan, indicators for all SA objectives have been included.
-The monitoring proposals will be updated at the next stage of the SA to focus on the SA objectives against which significant (including uncertain) effects have been recorded. - 7.3 The data used for monitoring in many cases will be provided by outside bodies.
+Therefore, indicators for the SA objectives for which likely significant effects (either positive or negative) have been identified in the SA, are included. - 7.3 The data used for monitoring in many cases will be provided by outside bodies.
 Information collected by other organisations (e.g. the Environment Agency) can also be used as a source of indicators.
-It is therefore recommended that the Council continues the dialogue with statutory environmental consultees and other stakeholders that has already commenced, and works with them to agree the relevant sustainability effects to be monitored and to obtain information that is appropriate, up to date and reliable. - 7.4 Table 7.1 overleaf sets out a number of suggested indicators for monitoring the potential sustainability effects of the Local Plan.
+It is therefore recommended that the Council continues the dialogue with statutory environmental consultees and other stakeholders that has already commenced, and works with them to agree the relevant sustainability effects to be monitored and to obtain information that is appropriate, up to date and reliable. - 7.4 The section overleaf sets out a number of suggested indicators for monitoring the likely sustainability effects of the Local Plan.

-Table 7.1: Proposed SA Monitoring Framework for the Borough of Oadby and Wigston Local Plan
+Proposed SA Monitoring Framework for the Borough of Oadby and Wigston Local Plan

+SA Objective 1 To ensure the provision of high quality and affordable housing that meets local needs and links into the provision of services.

+- Net additional dwellings.

+- Percentage of Affordable housing.

+- Percentage of dwellings completed by number of Bedrooms.

+- Density targets met, if not exceeded.

+- All new build homes to comply with Part M Building Regulations Standard M4(2).

+SA Objective 2.
+To improve health and reduce health inequality by promoting healthy lifestyles, protecting health and providing access to health services.

+Capacity of health services.

+Chapter 7 Monitoring

-SA Objectives Proposed Monitoring Indicators To ensure the provision of high quality and affordable housing Net additional dwellings. that meets local needs and links into the provision of services.
-Percentage of Affordable housing.
-Percentage of dwellings completed by number of Bedrooms.
-2. To improve health and reduce health inequality by promoting Capacity of health services. healthy lifestyles, protecting health and providing access to health services.
-Amount of new residential development within 30 minutes (public transport time) of a GP, hospital, primary school, secondary school, major retail centres and areas of employment.
-Quantity of open space per 1,000 people.
+- Amount of new residential development within 30 minutes (public transport time) of a GP, hospital, primary school, secondary school, major retail centres and areas of employment.

+- Quantity of open space per 1,000 people.

+- No net loss of open space, outdoor sport and recreational facilities.

+- No net loss of trees and hedgerows.

+- Compliance with BNG requirement.

+SA Objective 3.
 To provide better opportunities for people to access community and leisure facilities.

 Amount of completed leisure development and the percentage within town centres.

-4. To improve community safety, and reduce crime, anti-social Percentage of new developments that incorporate Secured by Design Principles. behaviour and the fear of crime. ■ Vehicle crime per 1000 population.
-5. To promote and support the empowerment of local communities Percentage of new homes that meet the Lifetime Homes Standard. in creating and implementing solutions that meet their needs focusing particularly on young, elderly and deprived people.
-Number of initiatives for young people.
-6. To promote harmony and create cohesive communities.
-Number of community events held each year.
-Racial incidents per 1000 population.
-Amount of completed community facilities.
-7. Conserve and enhance the historic environment, heritage assets and their settings.
-Percentage of planning applications with an archaeological potential assessed for the development impact within consultation deadline.
-Number of planning permissions including archaeological planning conditions.
-Number of Listed Buildings (all grades) in the Borough.
+SA Objective 7.
+Conserve and enhance the historic environment, heritage assets and their settings.

+- Percentage of planning applications with an archaeological potential assessed for the development impact within consultation deadline. - Number of planning permissions including archaeological planning conditions.